All About Lentils & FODMAPs

-Lentils are naturally gluten-free.
+Lentils are also naturally gluten-free.

-Choosing Your Lentil
+Choose Your Lentil

-These are also referred to as brown lentils and if you find a recipe that simply calls for “lentils”, then these are the kind you want.
+Green lentils are also referred to as brown lentils and if you find a recipe that simply calls for “lentils”, then these are the kind you want.

-These green (brown) lentils are the same used in most canned lentil products and for classic lentil soup.
+These green (brown) lentils are the same used in most canned lentil products and for classic American-style lentil soup.